whummer/jaxb-facets/README.txt

 It aims to automate the creation of facets specific versions of the jaxb-api and jaxb-impl using maven, to avoid having to ensure classpath order, etc.

-The java 7 code in the original has been excised for the present.
-This is designed to be used within CXF projects.

 A jaxb jira is outstanding to integrate this stuff directly into JAXB RI.
 If and when that happens this project will be obselete (which I am looking forward to!)